CiscoDevNet/cloudfoundry-apps/cf-NET-sample/README.md

 # .NET Sample App
 This application is a modified version of Cloud Foundry's .NET (full framework) sample application.
 It has been modified to simply make an exit call to google.com each time the page is loaded.

+## Pre Requisites

+- cf CLI v6.38 or higher for using multi buildpack approach

 ## To use

-- Install AppDynamics APM tile for PCF v4.5.514 or higher
+- Install AppDynamics APM tile for PCF v4.5.514 or higher - This will install  `appdbuildpack` AppDynamics Extension Buildpack.
 - Create service instance of appdynamics service (say, appd_ssl) exposed by the tile

 - cd ViewEnvironment
 - Edit the `manifest.yml` to bind to the above service instance and to use buildpacks `appdbuildpack` and `hwc_buildpack`